 This work provides the ALEC-Laffer State Economic Competitiveness rankings of the states based on their economic policies, which ranks states based on their Economic Performance and their Economic Outlook.

 “The first, the Economic Performance Rank, is a backward-looking measure based on a state’s performance on three important variables: Personal Income Per Capita, Absolute Domestic Migration, and Non-farm Payroll Employment—each highly influenced by state policy.
 This ranking details states’ individual performances over the past 10 years based on this economic data.”

 “The second measure, the Economic Outlook Rank, is a forecast based on a state’s current standing in 15 policy variables.
 Each of these factors is influenced directly by state lawmakers through the legislative process.
 Generally speaking, states that spend less—especially on income transfer programs—and states that tax less—particularly on productive activities such as working or investing—experience higher growth rates than states that tax and spend more.”

-According to ALEC’s rankings, New Jersey was 48th in Economic Performance (no change from last year) and 45th in Economic Outlook (down from 39th last year).
+According to ALEC’s rankings, New Jersey was 48th in Economic Performance (no change from last two years) and 46th in Economic Outlook (down from 45th last year).